5 recommendations

 PUBLIC BUILDINGS GUIDE - SOUND

-Most will describe sound as incredible music or associate it with something soothing, like the whirl of ocean waves.
-However, sound can also be unpleasant and disturbing, then it is often called noise.
-To eliminate disturbing sound is essential for environments such as concert halls.
+Most will describe sound as incredible music or think of the whirl of ocean waves.
+But sound can also be unpleasant and disturbing, and is then often called noise.
+It is essential for environments such as concert halls to eliminate all kinds of disturbing sounds.

 Focusing on sound